COVID-19 Faculty and Staff Resources

 - SJU ID card

 In the event that you forget your safety items, please contact your designated building liaison.
-You may purchase additional PPE at the following locations:
+You may purchase additional supplies at select campus retail locations.

 - Clean your hands often and avoid close contact with other people.

 - Avoid touching eyes, nose and mouth with unwashed hands.

 - Cover your mouth and nose with a mask when around others.